Pogo (comic strip): Syndication

 On May 16, 1949, Pogo was picked up for national distribution by the Post-Hall Syndicate.
 George Ward and Henry Shikuma were among Kelly's assistants on the strip.
 It ran continuously until (and past) Kelly's death from complications of diabetes on October 18, 1973.
 According to Walt Kelly's widow Selby Kelly, Walt Kelly fell ill in 1972 and was unable to continue the strip.
 At first, reprints, mostly with minor rewording in the word balloons, from the 1950s and 1960s were used, starting Sunday, June 4, 1972.
 Kelly returned for just eight Sunday pages, from October 8 to November 26, 1972, but according to Selby was unable to draw the characters as large as he customarily did.
 The reprints with minor rewording returned, continuing until Kelly's death.
 Other artists, notably Don Morgan, worked on the strip.
 Selby Kelly began to draw the strip with the Christmas strip from 1973 from scripts by Walt's son Stephen.
 The strip ended July 20, 1975.
 Selby Kelly said in a 1982 interview that she decided to discontinue the strip because newspapers had shrunk the size of strips to the point where people could not easily read it.

 1989–1993 revival

 Starting on January 8, 1989, the Los Angeles Times Syndicate revived the strip under the title Walt Kelly's Pogo, written by Larry Doyle and drawn by Neal Sternecky.
 Doyle left the strip as of February 24, 1991, and Sternecky took over as both writer and artist until March 22, 1992.
-After Sternecky left, Kelly's son Peter and daughter Carolyn continued to produce the strip until October 2, 1993, but interest waned.
+After Sternecky left, Kelly's son Peter and daughter Carolyn continued to produce the daily strip until October 2, 1993.
 The strip continued to run for a couple months with reprints of Doyle and Sternecky's work, and came to an end on November 28, 1993.